Password Cracking: The Effect of Hash Function Bias on the Average Guesswork: Introduction

 The paper is organized as follows.
 We begin in Section \ref{sec:BasicDefinitions} with background and basic definitions.
-The problem setting is presented in Section \ref{sec:ProblemSetting}, followed by the main results in Section \ref{sec:MainResults}.
-In Section \ref{sec:AverageGuessworkCrackingPasswords} we derive the average guesswork for keyed hash functions, and in Section \ref{sec:Discussion} we show that a shorter biased key can achieve the same average guesswork as a longer uniform key.
-In Section \ref{sec:GuessworkAnyHash} we analyze the average guesswork for any hash function when the hash functions are adaptively modified, and finally in Section \ref{sec:BoundsAverageGuessworkNoBinsAllocation} we bound the average guesswork for the case where the hash functions can not be modified.
+The attack model is presented in Section \ref{sec:ProblemSetting}, followed by general expressions for the average guesswork of a bin in Section \ref{sec:GeneralExpressions}.
+We then present in Section \ref{sec:AverageGuessworkPhHashFunctionsNoMod} bounds on the conditional average guesswork under remote and insider attacks, and the average guesswork along with concentration result in Section \ref{sec:NonConditionalAverageGuessworkPhHashFunctionsNoMod}.
+The most likely average guesswork is analyzed in Section \ref{sec:MostLikelyAverageGuessworkPhHashFunctionsNoMod}, followed by overview of the results in Section \ref{sec:RestiltsOutline}.
+We present in Section \ref{sec:ModifiedHashFunctionAverageGueddwork} the case where hash functions can be modified, and analysis of the average guesswork of strongly universal hash functions in Section \ref{sec:AverageGuessworkCrackingPasswords}.
+Finally, Section \ref{sec:Discussion} shows that a shorter biased key can achieve the same average guesswork as a longer uniform key.